 2) Our work in the squatter settlement of Los Cuadros, a community with severe social problems, poverty, and drug/alchohol abuse, impressed upon us the need for a greater involvement with the children if the cycle of poverty were to be broken.
 We saw generation after generation following in a cycle which only spiraled downward.
 Christian ministry which was limited to the “normal” forms of Sunday school and church activities was not sufficient to transform the values of the children, their patterns of conduct, their feelings of inability.
 The Tepeyac church became convinced that we needed a multi-faceted approach to the problem of poverty: we would maintain an evangelistic and teaching ministry in the community; we would begin a school which treated the spiritual aspects of these children; included in our curriculum would be the tools for successful careers in Costa Rica – this would include English and computing, among other things.

 In 1992 the school was opened with pre-kindergarten and kindergarten, two teachers and 20 students.
-From this time it has grown to a school of 250 students, offering K – 11th grade (complete grade school and high school), and has a staff of 30, including 1 volunteer English teachers.
-Almost half of the staff are members of our Tepeyac church, and the other half come from various evangelical churches.
-Besides paid staff, there are members from the church who volunteer on a regular basis in counseling, repair work, and other tasks.
+From this time it has grown to a school of 200 students, offering K – 11th grade (complete grade school and high school), and has a staff of 35, including 1 volunteer English teachers.
+Almost half of the staff are members of our Reformed churches, and the other half come from various evangelical churches.
+Besides paid staff, there are members from the churches who volunteer on a regular basis in counseling, repair work, and other tasks.
 The great majority of our operating budget is paid for by tuition, even though this has been an extremely difficult road.
-The school has kept tuition well below most private schools of Costa Rica, and has also provided tuition help for up to 1/3 of its students.
+The school has kept tuition well below most private schools of Costa Rica, and has also provided tuition help for up to 35% of its students.
 It has been able to do this through the many volunteers who cooperate with this ministry.

-God has blessed the school with a wonderful building, the product of cooperative efforts of many churches and individuals from the US and Canada, as well as the Tepeyac church.
-The building has sixteen classrooms, an administration building, ample bathrooms and a storage room.
+God has blessed the school with wonderful buildings for both grade school and high school, the product of cooperative efforts of many churches and individuals from the US and Canada, as well as the Reformed churches.
+The gradeschool building has sixteen classrooms, an administration building, ample bathrooms and a storage room.
 Our grounds are not large, but we have done what we can to make them adequate for playground use.
+The high school sits on 5 acres of land, with 7 classrooms available and space for outdoor activities.

-We are thankful to the Lord for the hundreds of people who have given of time and money for this project.
+We are thankful to the Lord for the hundreds of people who have given of time and money for these projects.
 The Tepeyac school has truly been a testimony of God’s love poured out through the unity of joint efforts of His people!

-Below is a video showing the progress of the Tepeyac High School
+Below is a video showing past progress of the CECRE High School, which was finished in 2018.